pganeshanand/serverless-coding-challenge/README.md

 ###### Note

-- <Region name> - 'ap-southeast-2' can be used since it is the closer.
 - This Access key ID should have either admin access or atleast permisson for all our resources used (AWS Cognito, AWS Lambda, AWS S3, AWS DynamoDB, AWS API Gateway)

 #### Process to Deploy